tkyi/fuji-demo/README.md

-# fuji-demo
+# Fuji Demo

-Demo app that shows Flickr images of Mount Fuji in a slideshow.
+A simple demo app that shows Flickr images of Mount Fuji in a slideshow.
 This app uses the Flickr API and Nodejs to display images from Flickr based on a keyword.
-It will also cover setting up a continuous integration/continuous delivery pipeline using [Screwdriver](https://screwdriver.cd) and Heroku.
+It will also cover setting up a Continuous Integration/Continuous Delivery pipeline using [Screwdriver](http://screwdriver.cd) and Heroku.

 ## Prerequisites
 - [Github](https://github.com) account
 - [Heroku](https://www.heroku.com) account

-## 1. Fork this repository and clone
+## 1. Fork and clone the repository
 Click on the Fork button on the top right of the [repository](https://github.com/screwdriver-cd/fuji-demo).

 ## 2. Set up your Screwdriver pipeline